asd-xiv/state-list/README.md

     DELETE(`/todos/${id}`),

   /**
-   * Before reducers update the state, this transformer function is applyed on
-   * the elements inside the list.
+   * Transformer function applyed on the elements inside the list before
+   * reducers update state.
 Triggered on all method calls (create, read,
    * readOne, update and remove).
    *
-   * Use for enforcing common transformations on external data, sorting, etc.
+   * Use for enforcing common transformations on external data, sorting,
+   * JSON Schema checks etc.
    *
    * @param {Object[]} items All items inside list internal array */